-The winning project will receive the cash prize and be invited to screen their documentary and attend the Democracy Night event in September 2019 in Montreal (travel expenses will be covered by the CSDC for non-MTL students).
+The winning project will be invited to screen their movie and attend the Democracy Night event in September 2020 in Montreal (travel expenses will be covered by the CSDC for non-MTL students).

-By submitting your film to the PoliDoc contest, you are accepting that your documentary will be screened publicly during the Democracy Night event.
+By submitting your film to the PoliDoc contest, you are accepting that your film may be screened publicly during the Democracy Night or other CSDC events.
 The CSDC will not however publicly distribute your movie online or in any shape or form.

 To be eligible, you must submit a complete application, written in French or English.
 Incomplete applications will be automatically disqualified.

 In order to apply to PoliDoc 2019, please fill out the form available online AND send in a PDF copy of your full documentary proposal to the contest coordinator: firstname.lastname@example.org